epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 Ever heard of 'Love with the Proper Stranger'?
 Yeah, we haven't heard either, yet it beats movies like Avatar and Star Wars in revenue when adjusted for inflation.
 Quite an unexpected twist...

 ### Is there a notable trend in the budget of movies over the years when considering inflation?
 As we've delved into the world of box office revenues, we've witnessed some surprising twists.
 But what about the money poured into making these cinematic masterpieces?
-Let's turn our spotlight to the budgets of these films.
+Let's turn our spotlight to the budgets of these movies.
 When we adjust for inflation, the plot thickens: the inflation-adjusted budgets consistently outpace the nominal budgets.
 This isn't just a trivial detail; it's a clear indicator of how inflation has been playing a significant role in the movie-making business over time.

 <iframe src="{{ '/assets/budget_over_time.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>